-As I'm a big fan of Tokyo, I love the Edo-Tokyo museum.
-The museum covers many hundreds of years of the city`s history, from when Ieyasu Tokugawa entered what was a small fishing village and made it the seat of his power, up to it becoming an economic powerhouse in the late twentieth century.
-If you like Tokyo, this museum is a must see place.
+As I'm a big fan of Tokyo, I love the Edo-Tokyo Museum.
+It covers many hundreds of years of the city`s history, from when Ieyasu Tokugawa entered what was a small fishing village and made it the seat of his power, up to it becoming an economic powerhouse in the late twentieth century.
+If you are a fan of the city, it is a must see.

-As you walk to the building from the station, you`ll definitely notice the unique architecture.
-It`s a very distinctive building, designed like one of Japan's old elevated grain storehouses, but at the same time it has a futuristic feel to it, like one of those giant Gundam robots.
-And it is big, really big.
+While you walk to the building from the station, you`ll notice the unique architecture.
+It`s very distinctive.
+If you can imagine one of Japan's old elevated grain storehouses with a futuristic feel to it.
+Some people say it looks like a giant Gundam robot.

-The museum is separated into two zones, Edo and Tokyo, divided by the Nihonbashi bridge.
-Being a big fan of Japanese history, I have to admit that I favour the Edo zone (as I love the Tokugawa period).
-It really has everything the Japanese history lover needs: swords, armour, replicas of houses, boats, photographs, scale models, bookshops and incredibly detailed dioramas with great models were built with so much attention to detail.
+One is the Edo Zone.
+This area deals with the history of the city from medieval times up to the early modern.
+Being a big fan of Japanese history, I have to admit that I favour this one as I love the Tokugawa period.
+It has everything the Japanese history lover needs: swords, armour, replicas of houses, boats, photographs, scale models, bookshops and incredibly detailed dioramas with great models.
 Everything in this zone is very well presented and absolutely perfect.
 The dioramas even have binoculars available for you to see even the smallest items in them.

-The Tokyo zone is also filled with great displays that show the development of the city.
+The other zone is for Tokyo.
+It is also filled with great displays, these show the development of the city.
 They go into great detail about the early and middle parts of the twentieth century.
-The displays cover events that have affected Tokyo, such as World War 2, architecture, the 1964 Olympics, introduction of cultures from overseas as well social change.
+The displays cover events such as World War 2, construction, the 1964 Olympics, introduction of cultures from overseas as well social change.
 For me, personally, the exhibits from the 1990s were really interesting.
 It was fun seeing stuff from those times when I when I first arrived in the country.
 There are old computers, games, school uniforms.
 Really great stuff and they brought back some great memories.

-The museum also has an area for special exhibits.
-These change every few months and you can see things from a variety of subjects like ghosts in Japanese history, art, literature and even weapons from Japan's medieval times.
-You'll need to buy an extra ticket for these, but it will be worth it.
+You can also see special exhibits.
+These change every few months and display a variety of subjects like ghosts, history, art, literature and even weapons from Japan's medieval times.
+This does require an extra ticket, but they are worth it (in my opinion).

-If you want to learn about the exhibits in a little more detail you can book a volunteer guide.
+If you need help finding your way through the exhibits in a little more detail you can book a volunteer guide.
 The languages available are English, Chinese, French, German, Korean, Spanish and Russian.
 However, due to their limited number it would be a good idea to book a guide before you actually visit.
-To be honest, I haven't done the full tour with them, but I have seen them working and they seem very knowledgeable.
+To be honest, I haven't done a full tour with them, but I have seen them working and they seem very knowledgeable.
 If you like you can also rent an audio headset.
 You can pick them up at the ticket counter on the first floor and pay a (refundable) deposit.

 With so much on display, the Edo-Tokyo museum is a great place to visit and you could spend many, many hours there learning about the city's history.
 If you want to get more detailed information about the museum please look at its website here.